 What kind of paint should you use?

-I’m going to be upfront with you.
-My absolute favorite furniture paint is Repurpose Recolor.
+I’m going to be upfront with you about paint.
+It’s not all created equal.
+You’ll see gorgeous furniture in antique booths that someone has painted with a can of paint that promises professional results.
+That may be true, but many of these products require additional supplies, multiple coats, and special techniques.
+My absolute favorite furniture paint is RePurpose Chroma-Color.
 It comes in a multitude of colors.
+I fell in love with it in 2015 at the Country Living Fair in Stone Mountain, GA, where Cari Cucksey (former HGTV host of “Cash & Cari”) and her team were demonstrating the ease and beauty of the product.
+I watched in amazement as they tested it on furniture in every condition imaginable.
+I have used it a few dozen times on all kinds of pieces and it has never let me down.
 The finish is like butter.
-You can apply without a primer if you choose because it has a primer built in.
-(I would totally go this route if I was painting over a piece that was already painted.
-I still opt for sanding and priming pieces that are originally stained and have poly on top.
-The end result is more professional.)
-I’ve seen a lot of repurposed and repainted furniture, and I haven’t found anything with the durability and ease of use as the Recolor product.
+Here’s the part I really love — you can actually apply it without a primer because it has a primer built in.
+I would totally go this route if I was painting over a piece that was already painted.
+I still opt for sanding and priming pieces that were originally stained and had poly on top because the end result is more professional.
+I’ve seen a lot of repurposed and repainted furniture, and I haven’t found anything with the durability and ease of use as the Chroma-Color product.
 However, if you need to match your piece to existing painted surfaces or wall color, you can use the paint color and product of your choice in a semi-gloss sheen.
 To reduce brush strokes for a more professional product, get a bottle of Floetrol at Home Depot .
 Floetrol will give your paint a little more fluidity and increase drying time so that the paint settles, which reduces large brush marks.
 A little Floetrol goes a long way, so a bottle will last you a long time.

 Grab that high-quality brush or mini foam-roller and begin.
 I like to start with the brush even if I plan to use a roller as well.
-My brush of choice is an angled 1 in. brush by Wooster.
+My brush of choice is an angled 1 in. brush by Wooster, but other high-quality brushes are great options.
 I also will opt for an angled 2 in. brush if the piece is larger or if I’m painting walls around trim.
 If you’re using a roller, plan on two coats: one coat to cover, one coat to finish.
 Apply that second coat by rolling all strokes in the same direction.
 You may or may not need a second coat on parts that have been brushed, depending on the color you’ve chosen, because brushes can hold a lot more paint than rollers.

 Step 5: Reassemble